elitizon/xanthe/TUTORIAL.md

 yarn publish
 ```

-A few questions will be asked such as the new version number 0.0.0.1
+A few questions will be asked such as the new version number 0.0.1

+And voila our component is published and visible 🥳